- HTML documentation is generated only if needed and uses Django’s @cached_property decorator

 - Various performance improvements

-- Better use of logging framework (python builtin) to report errors & exceptions from library and RPC methods
+- Better use of logging system (python builtin) to report errors & exceptions from library and RPC methods

 - Rewritten docstring parser.
 Markdown and reStructured formatters are still supported to generate HTML documentation for RPC methods.
 They now have unit tests to validate their behavior.